-- 115. In February 2014 members agreed to establish the Better Council Strategic Change Programme (2014-2017) which was established to improve efficiency, modernise ways of working and deliver savings to address the council's forecast medium term budget deficit of £30 million and deliver the community and council plans. - reviewed how the council organises and delivers corporate support functions and covered administrative, professional and business support functions, resulting in the workforce review with 227 staff leaving under 2014/15 VR/VER scheme.
+- 115. In February 2014 members agreed to establish the Better Council Strategic Change Programme (2014-2017) which was established to improve efficiency, modernise ways of working and deliver savings to address the council's forecast medium term budget deficit of £30 million and deliver the community and council plans. - 116.
+Key projects include the corporate support model review which reviewed how the council organises and delivers corporate support functions and covered administrative, professional and business support functions, resulting in the workforce review with 227 staff leaving under 2014/15 VR/VER scheme.
 The transfer of services to Renfrewshire Leisure Limited also forms part of phase one.

 - 117. In June 2015 members approved an £11m street lighting project.
-The net recurring revenue saving, after addressing the ongoing annual revenue cost arising from the prudential borrowing, is estimated at approximately £0.750 million. - HR systems.
+The net recurring revenue saving, after addressing the ongoing annual revenue cost arising from the prudential borrowing, is estimated at approximately £0.750 million. - 118.
+Phase two will focus on the ICT systems that support finance and HR systems.
 The council consider that current systems are not sufficiently integrated, with too many manual interfaces and high support costs.
 Following an options appraisal officers are looking to purchase an integrated finance/HR and procurement system at an investment of £3-4 million with estimated efficiencies of over £2 million per annum.